 Christopher S. Ayres is a parishioner of the Episcopal Church of the Transfiguration where he has served as Senior Warden, Junior Warden and continues to serve as Assistant Chancellor.
-With the Diocese of Dallas, Chris has served in a variety of leadership committees, Executive Council, and is an Assistant Chancellor.
+Chris is also a proud graduate of the Episcopal School of Dallas, where he continues to be active as an alum and now a parent of two children attending ESD.
+With the Diocese of Dallas, Chris has served in a variety of leadership committees and is an Assistant Chancellor.
 His law firm is Ayres Law Office P.C., which focuses on civil trials and appeals.
-Chris has consistently been named a Texas "Super Lawyer" and to the National Trial Lawyers Top 40 Texas Attorneys under 40 list.
+Chris has consistently been named a Texas "Super Lawyer" and to the National Trial Lawyers Top Texas Attorneys, as well as maintaining an "AV" rating by Martindale (highest abilities and ethics).
 He earned his JD from Baylor School of Law and has a BA in Political Science and Public Policy from SMU, where he was a magma cum laude graduate.
 Chris is also an Emergency Medical Technician (a graduate of the University of Texas Southwestern, School of Health Professionals) and an adjunct member of the UT Southwestern Medical School's faculty.
-Beyond his church work, Chris' civil contributions include service on the Episcopal School of Dallas Annual Fund and Alumni Association; service as Vice-President and Treasurer of the Episcopal Foundation of Dallas and the Gaston Hospital Foundation; member of the Board for the Friends of the Dallas Fire-Rescue Department; and member of Board for the HeROs Alliance at Genesis Women's Shelter.
+Beyond his church work, Chris' civil contributions include service on a number of Dallas-area non-profit boards.